2025–26 North Carolina A&T Aggies men's basketball team

-The 2025–26 North Carolina A&T Aggies men's basketball team represents North Carolina A&T State University during the 2025–26 NCAA Division I men's basketball season.
-The Aggies, led by third-year head coach Monté Ross, play their home games at the Corbett Sports Center in Greensboro, North Carolina as members of the Coastal Athletic Association.
+The 2025–26 North Carolina A&T Aggies men's basketball team represented North Carolina A&T State University during the 2025–26 NCAA Division I men's basketball season.
+The Aggies, led by third-year head coach Monté Ross, played their home games at the Corbett Sports Center in Greensboro, North Carolina as members of the Coastal Athletic Association.

 Previous season

 The Aggies finished the 2024–25 season 7–25, 3–15 in CAA play, to finish in last place.
 They were defeated by Hofstra in the first round of the CAA tournament.

 Preseason

 On October 2, 2025, the CAA released their preseason coaches poll.
 North Carolina A&T was picked to finish last in the conference.